Queen's Gambit: History

 The Queen's Gambit is one of the oldest known openings in chess.
 It was mentioned in the Göttingen manuscript of 1490 and was later analyzed by Gioachino Greco in the 17th century.
-In the 18th century, it was recommended by Philipp Stamma of Aleppo and is sometimes known as the Aleppo Gambit in his honor.
+In the 18th century, it was recommended by Philipp Stamma of Aleppo and has sometimes been called the Aleppo Gambit in his honor.
 During the early period of modern chess, queen pawn openings were not in fashion, and the Queen's Gambit did not become commonplace until the 1873 tournament in Vienna.